-Your doctor will supervise your treatment to determine how long you should take the medication.
-Typically, patients see the best results when they take naltrexone as needed for a few months or longer.
+Your doctor can determine the correct dosage and how long you should take naltrexone.
+Typically, patients see the best results when they take the medication as needed for a few months or longer.

 How Does It Feel To Drink After Taking Naltrexone?